Astra's Stargate

 Starship Prototype Testing

-Keep watching here for updates on SpaceX's Starship testing.
-Check the date to see when this page was updated.
-We hope to keep up with the progress of Starship building and testing.
-Check the onsite SpaceX Info Links page for some of the sources used to keep up with the amazing pace!
+Keep watching here for updates on SpaceX's Starship launch system.
+The Starship Prototype Testing page has a complete account of each test launch.
+Check the on site SpaceX Info Links page for some of the sources used to keep up with the amazing pace!
 You can find various livestreams that are continuously operating on YouTube or link to them from this page on the What About It? website on available livestreams.

 #AstrasStargate #ImaRocketFan